Authorities tried earlier to visit house where Ohio women found

 Berry had last been seen leaving her job at a fast-food restaurant the day before her 17th birthday in April 2003, and Gina DeJesus was last seen at a telephone booth as she was walking home from school.

-A man who helped to look for DeJesus, Pastor Angel Arroyo, said he and her family members had handed out flyers years ago in the neighborhood where she was found.
+A man who helped to look for DeJesus, Pastor Angel Arroyo, said he and her family members had handed out flyers years ago in the neighbourhood where she was found.

 "We didn't search hard enough.
 She was right under our nose the whole time," Arroyo said.

-The neighborhood houses are typically separated only by a driveway.
+The neighbourhood houses are typically separated only by a driveway.
 Two houses to one side of the Castro house are boarded up.

 Children and Family Services authorities went to the house in January 2004, more than a year after Knight disappeared and eight months after Berry went missing, because Ariel Castro had left a child on a school bus, the mayor said.